Soft gluon resummation for associated squark-electroweakino production at the LHC: Conclusion

 \section{Conclusion}

 We have presented in this paper a threshold resummation calculation at the NLO+NLL accuracy for the associated production of a squark and an electroweakino at the LHC.
-This process has the potential to become important in the near future, if squarks and gluinos turn out to be too heavy to be produced in pairs.
+This process, like the associated production of a gluino and an electroweakino, has the potential to become important in the near future, if squarks and gluinos turn out to be too heavy to be produced in pairs.
 The semi-strong production of one electroweak and one strongly-interacting superpartner indeed offers cross sections of intermediate size and a larger available phase space thanks to the possibility of having a lighter electroweakino in the final state.

 Our investigations required the calculation of the full NLO corrections to the LO rate, as well as of the associated process-dependent soft anomalous dimension and hard matching coefficients.
 By matching fixed-order and resummed predictions, we consistently combined the resummation of large logarithms appearing close to threshold at NLL with NLO results.
-NLL resummation has been found to increase the NLO cross sections by up to \SI{6}{\percent} for squark masses expected to be in the reach of the LHC Run 3.
-In addition, the resummation procedure allowed for a stabilisation of the predictions relative to the scale dependence, the scale uncertainties being reduced to below \SI{5}{\percent} in the explored mass regime.
-Our calculation will be included in the next version of the public code \textsc{Resummino}~\cite{resumminourl}.
+NLL resummation has been found to increase the NLO cross sections for central scale choices by up to \SI{6}{\percent} for squark masses expected to be in the reach of the LHC Run 3.
+In addition, the resummation procedure allowed for the stabilisation of the predictions relative to the scale dependence, the scale uncertainties being reduced to below \SI{5}{\percent} in the explored mass regime.
+Our calculation has been included in version 3.1.0 of the public code \textsc{Resummino}~\cite{resumminourl}.
+It would be interesting to compare in detail our resummation results to those obtained by matching NLO calculations to parton showers \cite{1907.04898,2110.04211}, as it has been done in dedicated publications, {\it e.g.} for $Z'$ boson \cite{Fuks:2007gk} and electroweakino pair production \cite{Fuks:2012qx}.

 \acknowledgments We thank M. Sunder for his collaboration in the early stages of this project.
-This work has been supported by the BMBF under contract 05P21PMCAA and by the DFG through the Research Training Network 2149 “Strong and Weak Interactions - from Hadrons to Dark Matter”.
+The work of JF has been supported by STFC under the consolidated grant ST/T000988/1.
+The work of MK and AN has been supported by the BMBF under contract 05P21PMCAA and by the DFG through the Research Training Network 2149 “Strong and Weak Interactions - from Hadrons to Dark Matter”.

 \paragraph{Open Access.} This article is distributed under the terms of the Creative Commons Attribution License (CC-BY-4.0), which permits any use, distribution and reproduction in any medium, provided the original authors(s) and source are credited.